Felix Zollicoffer: Interment

 Federal officials treated Zollicoffer's body with respect.
-He was embalmed by a Union surgeon and was eventually returned to Tennessee and interred in the Old City Cemetery in Nashville.
+He was embalmed by a Union surgeon and was returned to Tennessee and interred in the Old City Cemetery in Nashville.

 Zollicoffer Park

 Zollicoffer Park, a Confederate cemetery containing a mass grave of the Confederate fallen, lies just outside Nancy.
-(There is also a Union cemetery located in Nancy, Mill Springs National Cemetery, the oldest of all National Cemeteries still receiving burials other than Arlington National Cemetery.)
-This public park receives at least two memorial events each year, one on January 19, and the other on Memorial Day.
+The Union Mill Springs National Cemetery is also located in Nancy.
+The park receives at least two memorial events each year, one on January 19 and the other on Memorial Day.
 There have also been re-enactments of the Battle of Mill Springs.